uoregon-libraries/rais-image-server/docker/s3demo/README.md

 Create images:

 - Browse to `http://localhost:9000`
-- Log in with the acces key "awss3key" and the secret key "awsappsecret"
+- Log in with the acces key "key" and the secret key "secret"
 - Create a new bucket with the name "rais"
 - Upload JP2s into this bucket